pilight/pilight/docs/source/development/debugging.rst

 #.
 You have the patience to help finding the problem.
 #.
 You have some knowledge about programming (and the C language).
 #.
 You know when to recognize a clear code bug.
 #.
-You are able to manually compile pilight so debugging is possible.
+You are able to manually compile a Debug build of pilight.
 The automatically compiled versions do not support debugging as described here.

 How to Recognize a Bug?
 -----------------------